Scarab Sewage Treatment and nitrogen

 During those early days, we stumbled upon the phenomena "Simultaneous Nitrification / Denitrification" (SND).
 Nobody could tell us how this is achieved, in a fully aerated process.
 Normally one would return about ¼ of the bioreactor's daily volume back to the septic tanks.
 This removes enough nitrates from the water and nitrogen gas is released back into the atmosphere, which ensures water compliance.
 Scarab managed to remove ammonia, without sending a portion back, and therefore our sewage systems never required that added ¼ volume needed to complete the daily load.
 Research showed that we had achieved SND, as we were getting some good water analysis results.
 Whilst we were pretty chuffed about this, it did worry us.
 If we didn't know how we did it, it was uncontrollable.
 And not all our early systems achieved it.

 We have since found out, and two years worth of trials, we have proven that SND is possible in fully aerated bioreactors.
-However, this only happens in Scarab sewage treatment systems, as all other manufacturers don't have the design to accommodate this feature.
+However, this only happens with our Scarab package plants, as all other manufacturers don't have the design to accommodate this feature.
 I really don't worry about what the rest can't do, suggesting they worry enough.
 My point here is - if we can control it, we can switch nitrates off, and on, when we want to.

 Treat your farm to a Scarab System